Jonathan Larson: Personal life

 In college, Larson dated Victoria Leacock.
 He also dated a dancer for four years who sometimes left him for other men, though she eventually left him for a woman.
 These experiences influenced the autobiographical aspects of Rent.

 Larson lived and died in a loft with no heat on the fourth floor of 508 Greenwich Street, on the corner of Greenwich Street and Spring Street in Lower Manhattan.
 He lived with various roommates over the years, including Greg Beals, a journalist for Newsweek magazine and the brother of actress Jennifer Beals.
 For a while, he and his roommates kept an illegal wood-burning stove because of lack of heat in their building.

+Larson also had a close connection to Stephen Sondheim, and considered him like his mentor.
+It was Sondheim who convinced him to go into composing rather than becoming an actor, and the two had a close connection with discussion of Larson's musicals.
+Over the years, Larson would write to Sondheim and send letters discussing his musicals and taking criticism from him.They last spoke two months before Larson passed.

 From the spring of 1985, when he was 25 years old, Larson worked weekends as a waiter at the Moondance Diner, while working on composing and writing musicals during the week.
 Many people came to the diner to meet Larson.
 He was involved in writing the employee manual.
 Jesse L. Martin worked as Larson's waiting trainee at the diner; Martin later performed the role of Tom Collins in the original cast of Rent.
 Larson quit the diner on October 21, 1995, as Rent was being produced by the New York Theatre Workshop.